Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: Abstract

 \section{Abstract}

-In the present work, we obtain and analyze a new class of analytical solutions of magnetically charged black bounces in k-essence theory, spherically symmetric in (3+1)-dimensions, coupled to nonlinear electrodynamics (NED).
-We consider two metric models, Simpson-Visser and Bardeen, for the k-essence configurations $n=1/3$ and $n=1/5$.
-We obtain in an analytical way which scalar field, field potential, and Lagrangian NED are necessary to support the metrics.
+In the present work, we obtain and analyze a new class of analytical solutions of magnetically charged black-bounces in the k-essence theory, spherically symmetric in (3+1)-dimensions, coupled to nonlinear electrodynamics (NED).
+We consider two metric models, Simpson-Visser and Bardeen-type black-bounces, for the k-essence configurations $n=1/3$ and $n=1/5$.
+We obtain in an analytical way the scalar field, the field potential, and Lagrangian NED, which are necessary to support the metrics.
 We analyze the behavior of these quantities and the energy conditions due to the scalar field and the NED.

 \keywords{Phantom fields, Black-bounce, k-essence theory, electrodynamics, energy conditions.}